 Penetration testers use a variety of tools to test the security of a system or network.
 Some of the commonly used tools are:

-Examples of Penetration Testing
+Common Penetration Testing Scenarios

 Getting started with penetration testing